sndirsch/sndirsch.github.io/_posts/2024-05-07-nvidia-jetson.markdown

 sudo nvidia-smi
 {% endhighlight %}

 Graphical desktop (GNOME) should work as well.
-Unfortunately Linux console is not available.
-Use either a serial console or a ssh connection if you don’t want to use the graphical desktop or need remote access to the system.
+Linux console will also be available.
+Use either a serial console or a ssh connection if you don’t want to use the graphical desktop/Linux console or need remote access to the system.

 ### glmark2